-While some of us may have played the dangerous game with airport check-ins when travelling without dependents (and by this I mean rocking up to the airport an hour or less before departure and strolling to the gate last-minute), that may not be the best approach when travelling with a young one (especially if there's more than one child!).
-Getting to the airport early is crucial is a number of ways - not only does it ensure ample time to check-in, get yourselves settled and be at the gate on-time, it can also be helpful to use the extra time to let your kids play at the airport playground or even run around open space (which airports usually tend to have a good amount of).
-This can help get the kids to get their energy out, making them more likely to rest or sleep during the flight.
+Getting to the airport early is crucial in a number of ways - not only does it ensure ample time to check in, get yourselves settled, and be at the gate on time, but it can also be helpful to use the extra time to let your kids play at the airport playground or even run around open space (which airports usually tend to have a good amount of).
+This can help the kids get their energy out, making them more likely to rest or sleep during the flight.

 Credit: @justlikemee_ on Instagram

-During take-off, infants and pre-toddlers (meaning those that don't have their own seat) would have their seatbelts attached to their parents.
-For some of them, they may get fidgety and struggle against the bonds, so to speak 😂 Diyana has a neat trick to handle this - she often give her son his milk at this time, because not only does this help him stay put, it can also help to make sure that air pressure doesn't build up in his ears (thanks to the swallowing motions from drinking his milk).
+During take-off, infants and pre-toddlers (meaning those that don't have their own seats) would have their seatbelts attached to their parents.
+Some of them, they may get fidgety and struggle against the bonds, so to speak.
+Diyana has a neat trick to handle this - she often gives her son his milk at this time, because not only does this help him stay put, but it can also help to make sure that air pressure doesn't build up in his ears (thanks to the swallowing motions from drinking his milk).
 Giving him sips of water in place of milk can also help.

-quickly.
 Diyana's method of handling this?
-Making sure to pull out only one toy/treat/activity at a time, so her son can fully exhaust the entertainment time derived from each item.
-She also makes use of items that already in the plane, especially during take-off and landing - her son can be kept occupied with things as the such as the seatbelt buckle, window shutter, and the in-flight magazine 😉)
+To make sure to pull out only one toy/treat/activity at a time, so her son can fully exhaust the entertainment time derived from each item.
+She also makes use of items that are already in the plane, especially during take-off and landing - her son can be kept occupied with things such as the seatbelt buckle, window shutter, and the in-flight magazine).